 Promising the most exciting vacation

 Mykonos has been described as the Ibiza of Greece (or is it maybe the other way round and Ibiza is in fact the Mykonos of Spain?).
 Probably the most famous island in Greece, Mykonos is always a place to meet and greet with people from all around the world.
-There is a remarkable variety of clubs, bars, cafes, live music halls, restaurants and seaside taverns, stimulating the visitor's senses day and night.
+There is a remarkable variety of clubs, bars, cafes, live music halls, restaurants, seaside taverns and luxury myconian villas, stimulating the visitor's senses day and night.

 Midday is already the right time to get the party started, mainly around at the area of Little Venice.
 The whole area around Little Venice, the Castle region and the windmills offer plenty of spots to sit and enjoy the sunset as day turns into night and the sky turns into a million different colours.